 Icon accredited (PACR) teaching staff ensure all work is consistent with Professional Standards, thereby ensuring you start your career on a trajectory consistent with your own career goals.

-You are provided with objects from museums and private collections to work on (from archaeological finds to decorative arts objects), to acquire and practise both established and developing techniques.
+You are provided with ceramic objects from museums and private collections to work on (from archaeological finds to decorative arts objects), to acquire and practise both established and developing techniques.
 Students have also been involved with preparing items from our own unique Collection for exhibition loans, including performing condition reports on The Lobster Phone by Salvador Dalí.

 Students work with different ceramic body types to develop and apply appropriate conservation treatments for objects, such as preventive care through to reconstruction and visual integration.
 You will use appropriate methods to document objects and assess their condition, discuss treatment strategies, and take part in decision-making.
 Outcomes are recorded, discussed and communicated as part of learning through practice.
 The work will increase in complexity and throughout your time you will work with increasing autonomy.